elliotcarr/MultDiff/README.md

 <figure><img src="https://github.com/elliotcarr/MultDiff/raw/master/figures/CaseD.png"></figure>

-# Installation
+## Installation

 ``MultDiff`` can be downloaded from

 https://github.com/elliotcarr/MultDiff/archive/master.zip

-After unzipping, you will need to add MultDiff to the MATLAB path.
+After unzipping, you will need to add the directory to the MATLAB path.
 You can do this via the command:
 ```
 addpath(multdiffroot)
 ```
 where `multdiffroot` is the path to the unzipped directory.

-# License
+## License

 See `LICENSE.txt` for licensing information.